GlacioHack/geoutils/HOW_TO_RELEASE.md

  15. Issue the release announcement!

-## conda-forge
+## Conda-forge

-To update the conda-forge distribution of geoutils, a few steps have to be performed manually.
-The process **should** be automatic, but at the moment (September 2022), the automatic process does not function! conda-forge distributions work by having a "feedstock" version of the package, containing instructions on how to bundle it for conda.
+Conda-forge distributions work by having a "feedstock" version of the package, containing instructions on how to bundle it for conda.
-The geoutils feedstock is available at [https://github.com/conda-forge/geoutils-feedstock](https://github.com/conda-forge/geoutils-feedstock).
+The GeoUtils feedstock is available at [https://github.com/conda-forge/geoutils-feedstock](https://github.com/conda-forge/geoutils-feedstock), and only accessible by maintainers.

+The process **should** largely be automatic, but at the moment (September 2023), the conda bot does not function for GeoUtils!

+### If the conda-forge bot works

+To update the conda-forge distribution of GeoUtils, very few steps should have to be performed manually.
+If the conda bot works, a PR will be opened at [https://github.com/conda-forge/geoutils-feedstock](https://github.com/conda-forge/geoutils-feedstock) within a day of publishing a new GitHub release.
-Assuming the dependencies have not changed, only two lines have to be changed in the `meta.yaml` file of the feedstock.
+Assuming the dependencies have not changed, only two lines will be changed in the `meta.yaml` file of the feedstock: (i) the new version number and (ii) the new sha256 checksum for the GitHub-released package.
+Those will be updated automatically by the bot.

+However, if the dependencies or license need to be updated, this has to be done manually.
+Then, add the bot branch as a remote branch and push the dependency changes to `meta.yaml` (see additional info from conda bot for license).

+### If the conda-forge bot does not work

-The new version number has to be specified, as well as the new sha256 checksum for the package.
+In this case, the PR has to be opened manually, and the new version number and new sha256 checksum have to be updated manually as well.

 The most straightforward way to obtain the new sha256 checksum is to run `conda-build` (see below) with the old checksum which will fail, and then copying the new hash of the "SHA256 mismatch: ..." error that arises!

 First, the geoutils-feedstock repo has to be forked on GitHub.